 Second, regularization helps to deal with the bias-variance headache of model development.
 When small changes are made to data, such as switching from the training to testing data, there can be wild changes in the estimates.
 Regularization can often smooth this problem out substantially.

-Finally, regularization can help to reduce or eliminate any multicollenarity in a model.
-As such, the benefits of using regularization make it clear that this should be considering when working with larger data sets.
+Finally, regularization can help to reduce or eliminate any multicollinearity in a model.
+As such, the benefits of using regularization make it clear that this should be considered when working with larger datasets.

 Ridge regression involves the normalization of the squared weights or as shown in the equation below